Background pattern

 • Hematocrit or hemoglobin (may decrease)

-Other medications and Ibuprofeno (Arginina) Normon
+Other Medications and Ibuprofen (Arginine) Normon

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

-Ibuprofeno (arginine) may affect or be affected by other medications.
+Ibuprofen (arginine) may affect or be affected by other medications.
 For example:

-• Anticoagulant medications (e.g., to treat coagulation problems/prevent coagulation, e.g., acetylsalicylic acid, warfarin, ticlopidine).
+• Anticoagulant medications (e.g., to treat coagulation problems/avoid coagulation, e.g., acetylsalicylic acid, warfarin, ticlopidine).

-• Medications that lower high blood pressure (ACE inhibitors such as captopril, beta-blockers such as atenolol, and angiotensin II receptor antagonists such as losartan).
+• Medications that lower high blood pressure (ACE inhibitors such as captopril, beta-blockers such as atenolol, and angiotensin-II receptor antagonists such as losartan).

-The following medications may interfere and should not be taken together with ibuprofen (arginine) without consulting your doctor:
+The following medications may interfere and should not be taken with ibuprofen (arginine) without consulting your doctor:

 • Acetylsalicylic acid or other anti-inflammatory/analgesic agents: increase the risk of gastrointestinal ulcers and bleeding.